Discovery of the Brain’s Lymphatic System

 The Glymphatic System

 It is also unclear how the brain’s lymphatic system works with the human brain’s “glymphatic” drainage system.
-In the glymphatic drainage system, the astrocytes make the fluid flow throughout brain parenchyma to get rid of soluble Aß and other metabolic waste products.
+In the glymphatic drainage system, the astrocytes make the fluid flow throughout the brain parenchyma to get rid of soluble Aß and other metabolic waste products.

 Reich believes that brain parenchyma is rinsed by the glymphatic fluid, which eventually ends up in the dura’s lymphatic channels.
 His team’s discovery shows just how elaborate the whole system is.